 I know that many of you have problems much bigger than the ones I'm sharing…

 For those reading who may be out of work, deep in debt, or struggling to put food on the table, what I'm talking about must seem totally unimportant.
-For all of you, I'm sorry to whine about this.
-(Note: To everyone who is able, don't forget to financially help those around you who are in need!)
+For all of you, I'm sorry to whine about this, and I hope that everyone who is able will make it a priority to financially help those around you who are in need.

 But for anyone with a similar dilemma, I'd love to know what you think.